Yankees blanked again, Gausman pitches Blue Jays to 4-0 win

 TRAINER’S ROOM

-Blue Jays: OF/DH George Springer didn’t play after fouling a ball off his knee while going 5-for-5 in Thursday’s win. … LHP Tim Mayza (dislocated right shoulder) will begin a rehab assignment at Triple-A Buffalo Saturday.
+Blue Jays: OF/DH George Springer didn’t start after fouling a ball off his knee while going 5-for-5 in Thursday’s win. .
+LHP Tim Mayza (dislocated right shoulder) will begin a rehab assignment at Triple-A Buffalo Saturday.
 He was injured Aug.
 6 following a collision at home plate with the Minnesota Twins’ Nick Gordon.

 UP NEXT